If you’ve quit cable TV but still want to watch your local stations without setting up an antenna, Locast may be a solution.

 The service works with Android TV, Apple TV, Amazon Fire TV and Roku streaming platforms, among others.

 Before you can stream from a supported device, the service requires that you enter an activation code.
 Simply go to locast.org/activate and enter the code that’s displayed on your screen.

 Once you’ve finished the initial setup process, you’ll see a live TV guide that looks something like this:

 From my home market in South Florida, Locast streams ABC, CBS, FOX, NBC, PBS and a number of digital subchannels.
 It’s the same broadcast channels that I get with my Mohu Leaf indoor antenna.

 The live TV guide is simple and cannot be customized.
 It lets you preview the TV schedule up to a week in advance.

 2. Where Is Locast Available?

 Locast is not available everywhere.
-As of September 2020, the service operates in 23 cities.
+As of October 2020, the service operates in 25 markets.
 If you’re located outside of a market that Locast serves, you won’t be able to stream.